Oxydoras niger: Parasites

-Due to the Amazon being such a diverse ecosystem, parasites are very prevalent.
-Despite its protective bony features, the O. niger is susceptible to parasites just like any other fish.
-They are very important for parasite's survival as they have been found to host a significant amount within their body.
-A study was conducted in the basin of Solimões River in Brazil to find out how many O. niger were infected with parasites.
-Twenty-seven fish were chosen for this study with 70.3% being infected by at least one parasite species: These parasites include Cosmetocleithrum gussevi, Ichthyophthirius multifiliis, Chilodonella sp., Cosmetocleithrum confusus, Cosmetocleithrum parvum, and Cosmetocleithrum sp.
-Of the fish chosen for this study, 18.5% possessed intestinal infections composed of Paracavisona impudica, 3.7% by Cucullanus grandistomis, 14.8% by Dadaytrema, and 3% by Proteocephalus kuyukuyu.
-There was a very diverse range of parasites among the O. niger, with monogeneans being the most prevalent, with acanthocephalans and digeneans after.
+O. niger is susceptible to several parasites.
+A study in the basin of the Solimões River in Brazil examined parasite infection in 27 specimens of O. niger, 70.3% of which were infected by at least one parasite species.
+Recorded parasites included Cosmetocleithrum gussevi, Ichthyophthirius multifiliis, Chilodonella sp., Cosmetocleithrum confusus, Cosmetocleithrum parvum, and Cosmetocleithrum sp.
+Among the examined fish, 18.5% had intestinal infections by Paracavisona impudica, 3.7% by Cucullanus grandistomis, 14.8% by Dadaytrema, and 3% by Proteocephalus kuyukuyu.
+The parasite fauna of O. niger was diverse, with monogeneans the most prevalent group, followed by acanthocephalans and digeneans.